 If onboarding is chaotic, they assume the business is chaotic.
 If it is clear, structured, and warm, they show up with confidence.

-This is why structured onboarding is not just a process efficiency.
-It is a culture signal.
 It tells your new team member: we planned for you, we value you, and we are serious about making this work.

-They are not the biggest businesses.
-They are not the most tech-savvy.
 They are the ones who treat their virtual professionals like professionals, set clear expectations from day one, and show up consistently as leaders worth following.

 Culture is not a perk you add later.